 Only fifteen miles long, this beautiful valley is home to a unique group of wineries producing excellent wines.
 The planted acreage in the Anderson Valley consists primarily of Pinot Noir, Chardonnay, Gewürztraminer and White Riesling.
 Blessed with a temperate cool coastal climate, Anderson Valley is classified in viticultural terms as a Region One growing area.
 This designates it as the coolest climate in which grapes may be commercially grown with any success.
 The combination of warm sunny days and cool foggy nights and mornings allow the grapes from this region to mature slowly and to develop to the height of their varietal character.

 Vintage Towers Now Offers Guided Wine Tours!

 If you prefer to leave the driving to someone else, we offer private guided winery tours for our guests to the wine regions listed above, most days of the week.
-Prices for tours on weekdays are $149 per couple and are $199 per couple on weekends.
-Advance notice is required.
+The price for tours is $199 per couple.
+Subject to availability and advance notice is required.

 Or we can provide you with tasting passes, maps, and insider tips if you’d like to explore the wineries on your own.

 - In the Alexander Valley — Alexander Valley Vineyard, Chateau Souverain, Clos du Bois, Fieldstone, Jordan Vineyard & Winery, Hanna Winery, Kendall-Jackson Winery, Lancaster, Silver Oak Cellars, Simi Winery, Stryker Sonoma, White Oak.